Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Alternative Views

-\textbf{Current GenAI evaluations may be flawed but they kind of work and everyone uses them.
-Do we really need something different?} There is an increasing awareness that evaluations that ``kind of work'' are no longer sufficient as GenAI systems are deployed in more and more real-world contexts.
-Indeed, it is widely understood that current evaluations have serious limitations~\citep[e.g.,][]{raji2021widebenchmark,hutchinson2022evaluationgaps, rauh2024gaps}.
-As \citet{maslej2024ai} argue, ``the lack of standardized evaluation makes it extremely challenging to systematically compare the limitations and risks of [AI systems].''
-The framework described in Section~\ref{sec:framework} is one concrete proposal for standardizing the \emph{process of measurement}, making it easier to see when and why measurements can be compared.
+\textbf{Current evaluations of GenAI systems may be flawed but they kind of work and everyone uses them.
+Do we really need something different?} As GenAI systems are deployed in more and more real-world contexts, there is an increasing awareness that evaluations that ``kind of work'' are no longer sufficient.
+Indeed, it is widely understood that current evaluations have serious limitations~\citep[e.g.,][]{raji2021widebenchmark,hutchinson2022evaluationgaps, rauh2024gaps, roose2024ai, eriksson2025can, brandom2025}.
+As \citet{maslej2024ai} argued, ``the lack of standardized evaluation makes it extremely challenging to systematically compare the limitations and risks of [GenAI systems].''
+The framework described in Section~\ref{sec:framework} is one proposal for standardizing the process of measurement, making it easier to see when and why measurements can be compared.
 Since there is already a desire to standardize evaluations of GenAI systems, the ML community would be well served by drawing on other disciplines as appropriate, rather than starting from scratch.\looseness=-1

-\textbf{I already think about my assumptions.
-Why do I need to go through this whole rigmarole?} If you already think about your assumptions, then using the framework described in Section~\ref{sec:framework} shouldn't be a heavy lift and may surface assumptions you hadn't realized you were making.
-Moreover, explicitly stating and documenting your assumptions (e.g., via an explicitly systematized concept) can make~it easier for you and others to interrogate their validity.\looseness=-1

-\textbf{I already interrogate the validity of my measurement instruments and their resulting measurements using labeled datasets.
-Isn't that enough?} That approach focuses on a single, very narrow definition of validity.
-Interrogating validity using the lenses described in Section~\ref{sec:interrogation} will provide you with a much more comprehensive picture, in turn better helping you improve your measurement instruments.\looseness=-1

-\textbf{GenAI evaluation isn't social science so this framework isn't relevant.} GenAI systems are often used for subjective, ``human'' tasks.
-They are also increasingly widely deployed.
-As a result, many concepts related to their capabilities, behaviors, and impacts are deeply intertwined with people and society, so measuring them is a (new) type of social~science, making this framework \emph{especially} relevant.\looseness=-1

-\textbf{I don't have the time/budget/desire to talk to social scientists.} You don't have to talk to social scientists---or domain experts, experiential experts, or anyone else---to use the framework described in Section~\ref{sec:framework}.
-But if you want to measure concepts that are deeply intertwined with people and society---and especially if you intend to use the resulting measurements for high-stakes purposes---it's probably a good idea to do so.
-Moreover, this framework makes clear when such conversations are most beneficial---specifically, during the systematization and interrogation processes.\looseness=-1
+\textbf{This framework only seems necessary when ML researchers and practitioners are not already clearly stating and interrogating their assumptions.} Although ML researchers and practitioners have a variety of practices for engaging with assumptions, the framework described in Section~\ref{sec:framework} offers a structured approach to the process of measurement, including stating and interrogating assumptions,~thereby unifying and reinterpreting these practices.\looseness=-1